alanphys/BeamScheme/doc/BSHelp11.rst

 All parameters are calculated relative to the central axis (CAX) value unless otherwise specified.
 The CAX is defined as half the profile or detector width or height.
 Where there is an even number of detectors or pixels and these straddle the CAX the average of the two detectors or pixels is taken.

-The following parameters are calculated:
+The following parameters may be calculated:

 Field Parameters
 ----------------